-This would have been a nice place to relax before starting back on the trail but there was over 150 people here and it was so crowded trying to even get close enough to take a decent picture of the falls.
+This would have been a nice place to relax before starting back on the trail but there were over 150 people here, and it was so crowded trying even to get close enough to take a decent picture of the falls.

 I also did not find the trail to be dangerous at all but after researching that is only when trying to get to the second falls, which I didn’t see much of a way to do and can imagine that being pretty sketchy as others have said if you are taking it out of the canyon walls.